The images you use can dramatically affect the performance of your website. You can optimise images to improve the experience for your visitors.

 Here's a quick checklist you can use to help you upload appropriate images for your store:

-- Check you’re using the appropriate image format.
-Use GIFs and PNGs for small images with a limited palette, transparency (and animation if needed) like logos, icons and design elements.
-If you’re optimizing a photo, screenshot, or a similar image asset use JPEG (jpg).
+Use GIFs and PNGs for small images with a limited palette, and simple animations; like logos, icons and design elements.
+If you're optimizing a photo, screenshot, or a similar image asset use JPEG (jpg).
 Try several JPEG quality levels to find the best quality vs. filesize tradeoff for your asset.